-A healthy gecko has clear, bright eyes and a thick tail and its belly should only touch the floor when resting.
+A healthy gecko has clear, bright eyes and a thick tail.
+Its belly should only touch the floor when resting.

 - An adult gecko needs a tank at least 60cm long, 40cm high and 30cm deep.

-- To ensure bacteria doesn't build up, the setup needs to be easy to clean and well ventilated.
+- To ensure bacteria doesn't build up, the tank needs to be easy to clean and well ventilated.

 Leopard geckos use their environment to regulate their body temperature.
-So, it's important to provide a 'thermogradient’ - with a heat lamp at one end and a cooler area at the other.
+That's why it's important to provide a 'thermogradient', with a heat lamp at one end and a cooler area at the other.
 Use thermostats to regulate the temperatures.
-Leopard geckos also need ultraviolet light and a dry environment.
+You'll also need to remember:

-- The basking area should remain between 28 and 30 degrees C during the day, and the cool end 24 to 26 degrees C.
+- Basking area: this should remain between 28 and 30 °C during the day, and the cool end 24 to 26 °C.

-- At night turn off the heat lamp but ensure the temperature doesn't dip below 18 degrees C with a heat mat or ceramic heat lamp.
+- At night: turn off the heat lamp, but use a heat mat or ceramic heat lamp to ensure the temperature doesn't dip below 18 °C.

-- Leopard geckos need a relatively dry environment.
-Measure the humidity at the cool end of the tank with a hygrometer - it should be between 30 and 40 per cent.
+- Dry environment: leopard geckos need a relatively dry environment.
+Measure the humidity at the cool end of the tank with a hygrometer - it should be between 30 and 40%.

-- Your gecko will need low levels of ultraviolet light.
-A 2 to 5 per cent UVB bulb will provide this and allow them to make vitamin D inside their body - an essential mineral which allows your gecko to store and use calcium.
+- Ultraviolet light: your gecko will need low levels of ultraviolet light.
+A two to five% UVB bulb will provide this, allowing them to make vitamin D inside their body - an essential mineral that allows your gecko to store and use calcium.

-To ensure your leopard gecko can exhibit natural behaviours you'll need to provide hiding places, and low, sturdy branches or rocks for climbing.
+To mimic your leopard gecko's natural environment, you'll need to provide hiding places and low, sturdy branches or rocks for climbing.

-The substrate, or floor covering, needs to be natural so as to minimise the risk of impaction - a potentially fatal issue where particles become lodged inside of the belly and cause a blockage.
-So do not use 'caci-sand or beech wood chips as these cannot be digested.
+The floor covering, known as the substrate, also needs to be natural to minimise the risk of impaction - a potentially fatal issue where particles become lodged inside your gecko's belly and cause a blockage.
+Never use 'caci-sand' or beech wood chips, as your leopard gecko can't safely eat these.

-They eat a diet of live invertebrates (insects) which can include crickets, 'calci worms', waxworms and small locusts of suitable size: no bigger than the size of the gecko's head.
-You need to provide fresh vegetables and clean water to keep the livefood hydrated.
+Leopard geckos eat a diet of live insects, which can include crickets, 'calci worms', waxworms and small locusts (no bigger than the size of your gecko's head).
+You'll also need to provide fresh vegetables and clean water to keep these insects hydrated.

-Juveniles should be fed daily; adults every other day.
-You'll need to top up your gecko's nutrients with supplements too.
-Ask your vet for advice on the best supplements to use.
+You should feed young geckos every day and adults every other day.
+You'll need to top up your gecko's nutrients with supplements, too.
+Ask your vet for advice on the best ones to give your pet.